-In the case of applications in which the proposed research respectfully involves Indigenous communities, describe how respectful relationships are being developed to engage with relevant Indigenous communities in the proposed research and to promote reciprocity in terms of the benefits derived from the research process and outcomes.
+In the case of applications in which the proposed research respectfully involves Indigenous communities, describe how respectful relationships are being developed to engage with relevant Indigenous communities in the proposed research and to promote reciprocity in terms of the benefits derived from the research process and outcomes that are meaningful and culturally appropriate.
 Describe any support provided to facilitate collaborations between the applicant, the host institution and Indigenous communities/partners.
 The supervisor must provide details corroborating information provided in the research proposal.